cbprosser/p2-revature-backend/README.md

 # Deckbuilding API

 This API will manage the creation of decks, collections, and posts for an application.
-Users will be able to log in and create/view decks, manage a collection of cards, and post comments on their decks and other users&#39; decks.
+Users will be able to log in and create/view decks, manage a collection of cards, and post comments on their decks and other users' decks.

 ## Models